poojalahane/employee-feedback-project/Readme.md

 4. Frontend runs on http://localhost:3000 and connects to backend APIs.

-### Access the application:
+## Access the application:

 ### Employee Portal: http://localhost:3000

 ### Admin Dashboard: http://localhost:3000/admin

-Assumptions & Notes
+## Assumptions & Notes

-No authentication needed; feedback is fully anonymous.
+-No authentication needed; feedback is fully anonymous.

-Backend validates required fields.
+-Backend validates required fields.

-Basic error handling included.
+-Basic error handling included.

-Styling is minimal with CSS (no UI library used).
+-Styling is minimal with CSS (no UI library used).

-Delete feedback feature is optional but implemented.
+-Delete feedback feature is optional but implemented.

-Time displayed is based on user's local time zone.
+-Time displayed is based on user's local time zone.